Martyna-krawczyk/CSharp-ClassesChallenge/README.md

 Print the console the numberOfBooks property in the Main() method

-Challenge 4-2 - Shelf in a Library
+Challenge 4-2 - Shelf in a Library<br/>
  Move your Shelf class into another file and make sure everything still works

 Change the namespace in the new file with your Shelf class to Library